-5.8 Informed Consent Process for Participants who Resume Study Participation After Voluntary Withdrawal previously documented written informed consent.
+4.8 Informed Consent Process for Participants who Resume Study Participation After Voluntary Withdrawal

+In the event a participant voluntarily withdraws from MTN-017 and wishes to re-join the study, s/he must undergo a re-consenting process to restart participation in the study regardless of any previously documented written informed consent.
 Written informed consent must be obtained prior to any study procedures, including clinical procedures, and prior to any procedures to determine product use eligibility.
-Refer to SSP Section 4.7.7.1 for specific procedures related to study resumption.
+Refer to SSP Section 5.7.7.1 for specific procedures related to study resumption.